rjkoch/2019_ORNL_total_Scattering/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/rjkoch/2019_ORNL_total_scattering/master)

-For running the pure python files locally on your machine, you will f first need to install the Diffpy-CMI packages.
+For running the pure python files locally on your machine, you will first need to install the Diffpy-CMI packages.

+Otherwise, you can run them with **no additional software** installation in your browser using binder (link above).

 ## For installation of Diffpy-CMI in Unix based (Linux and Mac OS) systems